Teaching and Learning (T&L)

 T&L 444.
 Assessing and Correcting Mathematics Difficulties.
 2 Credits.

 The focus of this course and the co-requisite practicum is to learn about current approaches to assessment and methods to assist students who are having difficulty with mathematics.
 Observations, error pattern analysis, interviews, and other evaluation procedures are used to learn about elementary students' mathematical abilities, and these assessments are used to plan for instruction.
-Corequisite: T&L 413 and T&L 486.
+Corequisite: This course is recommended to take at the same time as T&L 413.
 F.

 T&L 451.
 Second Language Acquisition for ELLs.
 3 Credits.